 Terrifying Tasmania: Port Arthur and Hobart

-Tasmania, a small island south of Australia, has a dark history that lends itself well to spooky stories.
+We'd be hard pressed to leave the home of the Tasmanian devil off our journey through spooky destinations!
+Tasmania, a small island south of Australia, has a dark history that lends itself well to scary stories.
 Both Port Arthur and Hobart are said to be haunted by the ghosts of the convicted prisoners who were banished there.
-In Port Arthur “The Parsonage”, a house with a history of sinister sightings, is known as the city's most haunted building.
+In Port Arthur, "The Parsonage", a house with a history of sinister sightings, is known as the city's most haunted building.
 The Reverend George Eastman died in an upstairs bedroom of the house.
 Allegedly, ropes broke as his coffin was being lowered out a window.
 His body fell into a gutter, and The Parsonage has been believed to be haunted ever since.
 Visit if you dare!

 RIP in Rome, Italy

 The Eternal City has a rich history, so it should come as no surprise that Rome rounds out our haunted cities list.
-The Colosseum, built to entertain ancient Romans with blood, gore and violence, is said to be haunted by ghosts of gladiators and guards, as well as lions and tigers!
+The Colosseum, built to entertain ancient Romans with blood, gore, and violence, is said to be haunted by ghosts of gladiators and guards, as well as lions and tigers (no bears have been reported, but still, oh my!).
 Turn the creep factor up another notch and visit the city's catacombs and the Capuchin Crypt.
 Rome's most famous ghost is Beatrice Cenci, an aristocratic young woman who was executed after murdering her abusive father.
 It's said that Beatrice appears each year on the night of September 10th on the bridge leading to Castel Sant'Angelo.

 Other Blogs You May Like...